Launch of Promising Practices in Teacher Professional Development, Well-being, Management, and School Leadership - 2nd Edition

 Authored by researchers, practitioners, and policy-makers working in education in emergencies, the 42 case studies in this publication showcase promising practices in teacher professional development, well-being, management, and school leadership that represent a diversity of contexts, organizations and teacher profiles.

 This second edition includes eighteen new case studies, alongside twenty-four from the first edition published in 2019.
 It provides teachers, practitioners, policymakers, and donors with compelling examples of programs and practices that positively influence improvements in teachers’ work conditions and teaching practice.

-This compilation is available in English with Arabic, French, Portuguese and Spanish coming soon!
+This compilation is available in Arabic, English, French, Portuguese and Spanish!

 As you engage with those most relevant to your context, work, or needs, we hope your own efforts are affirmed and that new insights are gained, informing better ways of working with and for teachers in crisis contexts everywhere.

 If you have any questions regarding this resource please reach out to firstname.lastname@example.org.